backengineering/llvm-msvc/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-**Please ONLY submit your pull request to the "dev" branch, pull requests to the "release" branch are not accepted!**
+**Please ONLY submit your pull request to the "dev" branch.